section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

 status: publish
 published: true
 url: /introducing-threads-in-java-socket-programming/
-title: Getting Started with threads in Java Socket programming
+title: Getting Started with Threads in Java Socket Programming
 description: This tutorial will guide you through the process of creating an application utilizing threads
 author: stephen-mutua
 date: 2022-01-04T00:00:00-14:00